rust-lang/rust/doc/rust.md

 A constant item must have an expression giving its definition.
 The definition expression of a constant is limited to expression forms that can be evaluated at compile time.

 Constants must be explicitly typed.
 The type may be ```bool```, ```char```, a number, or a type derived from those primitive types.
 The derived types are borrowed pointers, static arrays, tuples, and structs.
+Borrowed pointers must be have the `'static` lifetime.

 ~~~~
 const bit1: uint = 1 << 0;
 const bit2: uint = 1 << 1;

 const bits: [uint * 2] = [bit1, bit2];
-const string: &str = "bitstring";
+const string: &'static str = "bitstring";

 struct BitsNStrings {
     mybits: [uint *2],
-    mystring: &str
+    mystring: &'self str
 }

-const bits_n_strings: BitsNStrings = BitsNStrings {
+const bits_n_strings: BitsNStrings<'static> = BitsNStrings {
     mybits: bits,
     mystring: string
 };